 Madeleine the Medium cried the whole time while Frances talked to her husband’s spirit.
 The look on Madeleine’s face suggested that she can foresee that Frances is going to die.
 It was one of Madeleine’s powers to anticipate people’s death.
 On a cruise, where they first met, she warned her not to lose the cat.
 Madeleine knew all the time that the cat is linked to Frances’s survival.

 Frances used the phrase, “I’ll be dead before the money runs out” thrice.
 Everyone around her knew that she was spending the money like water because she wants to die.
-And when finally that night, during the house party, the money is dealt with, she sneaks away from the house.
+And when finally that night, during the house party, when the money was dealt with, she sneaked out of the house.

 She disappeared in the yellow street light of Paris with the Cat approaching her.

-The ending flashback sequence establishes an understanding between Malcolm and Frances.
-It is built upon the fact that for the world Frances killed her husband, but Malcolm should understand that she killed him for good.
+The ending flashback sequence established an understanding between Malcolm and Frances.
+It was built upon the fact that for the world Frances killed her husband, but Malcolm should understand that she killed him for good.
 She killed her husband to save the family.

 Why did Frances kill her Husband?